 Tankless water heater cost can vary depending on the type of water heater that’s installed.
 A natural gas or propane heater will cost more in upfront costs but will save money down the road.
 Electric water heaters are cheaper to install, but the cost of running them over the appliance’s life depends on the local cost of electricity.
 A solar-powered water heater is one of the most expensive heaters to install, but they will save money in the long run by using a renewable power source.

-Propane is considered a more efficient fuel than natural gas.
+Tankless propane water heaters are considered more fuel-efficient than natural gas, though their installation costs are the same at $1,000 to $1,500.
 It costs $350 per year to run a propane tankless water heater, so it’s slightly more expensive than a natural gas heater.
 Propane heaters are an excellent option for those who do not have access to a natural gas line or for those who have expensive electricity prices.
 Propane is typically more expensive than natural gas but more budget-friendly than an electric or oil-powered water heater.

-Converting from a standard tank-style water heater to a tankless version is a beneficial upgrade to any home.
+Converting from a standard tank-style water heater to a tankless on-demand hot water heater is a beneficial upgrade to any home.
 Tankless-style water heaters typically last longer than their tank-style counterparts, use less energy, provide an endless supply of hot water, and reduce utility bills.

-Suppose you own a seasonal home or a vacation rental.
-In that case, you know how time-consuming and difficult it can be to drain a traditional tank-style water heater before closing the house up for an extended period.
+Suppose a homeowner owns a seasonal home or a vacation rental.
+It can be time-consuming and difficult to drain a traditional tank-style water heater before closing the house up for an extended period.
 A tankless water heater can be drained in seconds with a compressor, then simply unplugged.

 Condensing tankless water heaters can use up to 96 percent of the fuel’s heat and reuse it.
 This is because the second heat exchanger traps the exhaust heat before it’s expelled out of the vent.
 Condensing tankless heaters are about 25 percent more expensive than their non-condensing counterparts.
 Furthermore, they create an acidic condensate that will need to be offset and neutralized.
 If the heater doesn’t come with a built-in neutralizer, a water heater professional will need to install one.

-Gas-powered tankless water heaters can last for 20 years or more.
+The cost to replace a water heater is not insignificant.
+A major benefit of gas-powered tankless water heaters is that they can last for 20 years or more.
 They last longer and require less maintenance than tank-style water heaters since they do not store water in a tank at risk of corrosion and leaks.

-Tankless water heaters are easy to maintain, but there may be more work involved if you have hard water.
+Tankless water heaters are easy to maintain, but there may be more work involved if the home has hard water.
 The minerals in hard water can cause buildup and lead to clogged pipes.
+When this happens, homeowners may notice their water heater making noise or operating less efficiently.
 It’s recommended to do a yearly descaling even in homes without hard water.
 If the water temperature is kept hotter than average, it’s recommended to descale every 6 months.
 The Department of Energy suggests periodic maintenance as proposed by the manufacturer.
+A plumber who fixes water heaters will also be able to descale the unit.
 Hourly plumber fees average between $45 and $200 for tankless water heater maintenance, with most jobs taking between 1 and 2 hours.

 When the entire supply of a home’s hot water is stored in a tank, the possibility of running out of hot water at an inopportune moment is likely.
 Tankless water heaters heat water as it’s needed for as long as it’s needed.
-This results in an endless supply of hot water on demand.
+“They are endless hot water systems,” explains Bruninga, “Meaning you will never run out of hot water.”

-Tankless Water Heater Cost: DIY vs. Hiring a Professional
+Tankless Water Heater Installation: DIY vs. Hiring a Professional

 Installing a tankless water heater is not a project for the average DIYer.
 Many homes will need modifications to accommodate a new tankless water heater.
 These can include new electrical wiring, new gas lines, pipes, fittings, or drywall.
 Some locations require that this work be done by a trained and licensed professional.
 Some codes involve carbon monoxide emissions, venting, thermal resistance, and location-specific regulations for earthquakes in California.
-To ensure that your new tankless water heater is installed correctly, hire an experienced plumber so all of the requirements and codes are met for your locality.
+If homeowners are unsure of who installs water heaters in their area, reaching out to a local plumber is a good place to start.

-How to Save Money on a Tankless Water Heater
+How to Save Money on Tankless Water Heater Cost

 Tankless water heater costs can be high, and the additional costs associated with the project can quickly add up.
 One way to save on tankless water heater costs is to install the cheapest water heater, but there are other ways to save without compromising quality.